Keep bribes quiet for 10 years, FIFA won't punish you

 LONDON (AP) - FIFA has officially eradicated corruption.
 All it took was pressing the delete key.

 Soccer officials and players who bother checking out the new code of ethics governing their conduct will find the word "corruption" missing.
-They will also discover how to now avoid being banned for paying and receiving bribes.
+They also will discover how to avoid being banned for paying and receiving bribes.

 Corruption was scrubbed as an official misdemeanor during secret meetings where executives executed the first overhaul of the code since a wave of scandals left soccer's governing body "clinically dead" by 2015.
 That was the hyperbole used by Gianni Infantino during a speech at the World Cup in June boasting of his own apparent achievements cleaning up FIFA.